 Out of Service - shall mean the condition of a Facility when it is electrically disconnected from the Transmission System.

-Planned Outage - shall mean action taken by Generator Owner or Virginia Power to remove its facilities or any portion thereof from service to perform work on specific components that is scheduled in advance and, in the case of a Generator Owner Planned Outage, has been pre-approved by Virginia Power.
+Planned Outage - shall mean action taken by Generator Owner or Virginia Power to remove its facilities or any portion thereof from service to perform work on specific components that is scheduled in advance and, in the case of a Generator Owner Planned Outage, has been pre-approved by Virginia Power, such approval not to be unreasonably withheld.

 1.22 Power - means capacity or energy or both.